 What is Chase Street soap made of?

 Sugar and spice and everythi..wait.
-No. Our soaps are made in the cold process method and are comprised of olive oil, coconut oil, certified sustainable palm oil, water and sodium hydroxide (aka lye).
-All the soaps, the Basics, Salty Dogs, Filthy Mutt, start off with that base.
+No. Our soaps are made in the cold process method and are comprised of olive oil, coconut oil, water and sodium hydroxide (aka lye).
+As of holiday 2018, CSSC will no longer be using Palm Oil in our soaps.
+All the soaps, the Basics, Filthy Mutt, & Hemlock Ridge, start off with that base.
 From there we add mineral pigments for color, botanicals, exfoliates, and essential oils.

 A bar of soap will last 14-18 months stored under the proper conditions (cool and dry).
 We don't recommend storing them in tightly wrapped plastic, but a closed container with some air space is fine.